spectriclabs/sigplot-data-service/README.md

   * outxsize - x size of the data output
   * outysize - y size of the data output
   * transform - transform to use to down sample data.
 Possible options 'max', 'min', 'mean', 'first', 'absmax'
+  * cxmode - Optional Parameter.
+Used if the inputfile is complex.
+Options are 'mag','phase','real','imag','10log','20log'.
+Default is 'mag'
+  * outfmt - Optional Parameter.
+Used to change the output format from what the input file was.
+Default is to return the same type as input file.
+Options are "B", "I", "L", "F", "D", "RGB".
+In the case of "RGB" the value is converted an RGB value using the colormap.
+  * colormap - Optional Parameter.
+Colorcet color map.
+Used when outputing RGB values.
+Default is raindbow.

 ## Juypter testing